classification of economies in terms of their level of development

 • High levels of poverty and inequality.

-Examples: Many countries in sub-Saharan Africa, parts of South Asia, and some Latin American nations.
+Examples: Many countries in sub-Saharan Africa, parts of Asia, and Latin America.

 2. Newly Industrialized Countries (NICs)